-- The MCAs £53m Brownfield Housing Programme is focussed on supporting the development of brownfield sites and buildings, particularly within the key urban centres. - Over 7,700 additional affordable homes were provided in South Yorkshire between 2011/12 and 2020/21. - Local Authorities have put strategies and actions in place to deliver new social housing in their areas.
+- The MCAs £53m Brownfield Housing Programme is focussed on supporting the development of brownfield sites and buildings, particularly within the key urban centres. - Over 7,700 additional affordable homes were provided in South Yorkshire between 2011/12 and 2020/21. - Local Authorities have put strategies and actions in place to deliver new social housing in their areas, alongside those being delivered though Housing Associations.

-- Complete the delivery of the Brownfield Housing Fund (Phase 3) - Work with local authorities and other partners to identify a long term pipeline of schemes. - Ensure that future policies and strategies continue to concentrate housing development in existing urban areas with a particular focus on town and city centres. - Support housing growth around sustainable public transport hubs. - Work with partners to increase urban densification through the preparation of masterplans and other guidance, and Place-based Plans. - Work with Housing Associations and Local Authorities to explore opportunities to raise the level of new affordable housing delivery. - Work with Homes England and the South Yorkshire Housing Partnership to improve data and intelligence about barriers to housing development and develop proposals to address these. - Support opportunities for co-operative and community led housing projects, such as co-housing, community land trusts, and self-help.
+- Complete the delivery of the Brownfield Housing Fund (Phase 3) - Work with local authorities and other partners to identify a long term pipeline of schemes. - Ensure that future policies and strategies continue to concentrate housing development in existing urban areas with a particular focus on town and city centres. - Support housing growth around sustainable public transport hubs. - Work with partners to increase urban densification through the preparation of masterplans and other guidance, and Place-based Plans. - Work with Housing Associations and Local Authorities to improve collaboration across all delivery partners and explore opportunities to raise the level of new affordable housing delivery.

+- Work with Homes England and the South Yorkshire Housing Partnership to improve data and intelligence about barriers to housing development and develop proposals to address these. - Support the South Yorkshire Housing Partnership in delivering the actions in the Housing Prospectus relating to delivering new affordable homes. - Support opportunities for cooperative and community led housing projects, such as co-housing, community land trusts, and self-help.
 These approaches can take different forms, but each give communities greater involvement in delivering housing solutions which meet their needs.
-Housing cooperatives are organisations controlled, managed and owned by its members.
-Data indicates that in 2020 there were around 130 community led schemes in Yorkshire and the Humber26.
+Housing co-operatives are organisations controlled, managed and owned by its members.
+Data indicates that in 2020 there were around 130 community led schemes in Yorkshire and the Humber33.